 Time was passing by, and we couldn’t see the rest of our team anywhere.
 We had to reach the snowline before sunset.
 While waiting for them, we rested while enjoying the “pahadi maggi and chai”.

 It was at 3:30 pm by now.
 A decision had to be made.
 We decided that the swifter trekkers would go and pitch the tents while the two of us would wait for the other duo to arrive.

 4:10, 4:20 – Two people with their heavy eyes, fully drained out bodies arrived.
 They were in dire need of sleep.

 There come situations in treks when some hard decisions have to be made.
 As cruel as they may seem.
 We started moving again in about 20 minutes.

 The path to the snowline is a cakewalk when you compare it to Triund.
 They were straight roads that we took most of the time. it was a 3 km hike.
 Just as the sun had fully set, we reached our destination.

 The last time I was in Triund, I had vowed to return and go further someday.
 I had fulfilled that vow.

 5. Enjoying the Snowline Saga before reaching Lahesh Caves

 Our destination was within sight, Indrahar Pass, in its magnificence – covered all in the snow.
 This is where we decided to abort our mission to go to Indrahar Pass.
 It was not possible to go without proper mountaineering gear.
 We were going to complete the Lahesh Cave Trek though.

 A gala scene was set up.
-Bonfires were lit, conversations were made, bonds were made.
+Bonfires were lit, conversations were made, and bonds were made.
 After dinner, we said farewell to the stars and retired to our tents for nine hours.